 5. Automatic Upgrades

-On-premise servers are a huge cost burden for enterprises.
+On-premises servers are a huge cost burden for enterprises.
 Maintenance and security costs are a fixed expenditure that organizations need to spend for servers to remain functional.

 6. Better Response Time